-NOTE: The Function Test does not test the actual performance of the complete system.
-Therefore it is not a Pretrip test and should not be used instead of the PTI Test.
+NOTE: The function test does not test the actual performance of the complete system.
+Therefore it is not a pretrip test and should not be used instead of the PTI test.

-With the unit On/Off switch ON and the LCD display showing the standard display (setpoint):
+With the UNIT ON/OFF switch ON and the LCD display showing the standard display (setpoint):

-- Press F3 key to enter the menu list.
-Repeatedly press F2 key to scroll through Main Menu until "COMMANDS" appears in LCD display. - 2.
-Press F4 key to access the Commands menu.
+- Press the F2 or F3 key to enter the menu list.
+Repeatedly press F2 key to scroll through Main menu until [COMMANDS] appears in LCD display. - 2.
+Press the F4 key to access the Commands menu.
 The first command in the submenu appears in the LCD display. - 3.
-Press F2 or F3 key to scroll to Function Test. - 4.
-Press F4 key to start the Function Test.
+Press the F2 or F3 key to scroll to [FUNCTION TEST]. - 4.
+Press the F4 key to start the Function test.
 LCD display shows functional test currently being performed.
 Function test ends automatically.
 Unit automatically returns to normal operation.
-See "CRR Function Test" on page 82.